awsdocs/aws-doc-sdk-examples/dotnetv3/EC2/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-*Amazon EC2 is a web service that provides resizable computing capacityâ€”literally, servers in Amazon's data centersâ€”that you use to build and host your software systems.*
+*Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems.*

 ## ⚠ Important